ucberkeley-ee290c/fa22/labs/lab2-tsi-flow/readme.md

 ```
 **Please attach the entire objdump file (`hello.riscv.dump`), check that your code is indeed starts at 0x8000_0000.**

-### 3.3 A couple other caviats
+### 3.3 Compiler and Linker Flags
 Most compiler binaries are prebuilt for certain sets of architectures, and sometimes we can't find an exact match.
-For example, float must be enabled on sifive's compiler binary to access csr registers, but we don't have float on our chip.
+For example, float must be enabled on sifive's compiler binary to access csr registers, but sometimes we don't have fdiv on our chip.
 This can be avoided by disabling float using a flag in compiler `-mno-fdiv`.
+We also put `-nostartfiles` flags in the linker because we don't have a `_start`. `-nostdlib` can also be put into the linker to disable linking standard libraries.

 ### 4. Acknowledgements & References
 Code: Yufeng Chi (chiyufeng@berkeley.edu)